Eric J. Guignard

-Eric J. Guignard (born December 20, 1975 in Montebello, California) is an American horror, dark fantasy, and literary fiction anthologist, editor, and author.
+Eric J. Guignard (born December 20, 1975, in Montebello, California) is an American horror, dark fantasy, and literary fiction anthologist, editor, and author.
 He is a lifelong resident of Southern California, and teaches Technical Writing through the University of California system.

 Career

 As an author

-Eric J. Guignard has written and published over one hundred short stories including "Experiments in An Isolation Tank," published in the 2012 anthology titled Chiral Mad by Written Backwards.; "The Tall Man," published in Shock Totem.; and "A Case Study in Natural Selection and How it Applies to Love," published in Black Static.
+Eric J. Guignard has written and published over two hundred short stories including "Experiments in An Isolation Tank," published in the 2012 anthology titled Chiral Mad by Written Backwards.; "The Tall Man," published in Shock Totem.; and "A Case Study in Natural Selection and How it Applies to Love," published in Black Static.
 His non-fiction works include "The H Word: Horror Fiction of Tomorrow," published in Nightmare Magazine.

 As an editor

 In 2017, he purchased the small press company Dark Moon Books.
 Under this imprint, he has released several anthologies including A World of Horror and After Death... which won a Bram Stoker Award for Best Anthology.

 The press also published a series of introductory primers titled Exploring Dark Short Fiction: A Primer to....
-Each release in this series promotes a specific author, including Steve Rasnic Tem (2017), Kaaron Warren (2018), Nisi Shawl (2018), and Jeffrey Ford (2019).
+Each release in this series promotes a specific author, including Steve Rasnic Tem (2017), Kaaron Warren (2018), Nisi Shawl (2018), Jeffrey Ford (2019), Han Song (2020), Ramsey Campbell (2021), and Gemma Files (2025).

-Guignard is the co-general editor (along with Leslie S. Klinger) of The Haunted Library, which reissues classics of the horror genre, published by the Horror Writers Association and Poisoned Pen Press, an imprint of Sourcebooks.
+Guignard also served as general editor of the Haunted Library of Horror Classics, co-edited with Leslie S. Klinger) and published by the Horror Writers Association and Poisoned Pen Press/Sourcebooks.
+The series consisted of Phantom of the Opera by Gaston Leroux, followed by The Beetle by Richard Marsh, Vathek by William Beckford, House on the Borderlands by William Hope Hodgson, Of One Blood by Pauline Hopkins, The Parasite and Other Tales of Terror by Arthur Conan Doyle, The King in Yellow by Robert W. Chambers, Ghost Stories of an Antiquarian by M.R.
+James, Gothic Classics: The Castle of Otranto and The Old English Baron by Horace Walpole and Clara Reeve, and The Mummy! by Jane Webb.